 These encounters include details of interaction between the UFO and the environment which may vary from interference with car ignition systems and electronic gear to imprints or burns on the ground and physical effects on plants, animals and humans.

 In this category, occupants of a UFO, entities that are human like, humanoid, or not human like in appearance, have been reported.

 There is usually no direct contact or communication with the witness.

 However, in recent years, reports of incidents involving very close contact even detainment of witnesses, have increased.

 In addition to eyewitness reports, scientific evidence for the presence of something very unusual falls in these categories:

-2. Medical Records.
-Medical verification of burns, eye inflammations, temporary blindness, and other physiological effects attributed to encounters with UFOs - even the healing of previous conditions, can also constitute evidence, especially when no other cause for the effect can be determined by the medical examiner.
+Medical verification of burns, eye inflammations, temporary blindness, and other physiological effects attributed to encounters with UFOs, even the healing of previous conditions, can also constitute evidence, especially when no other cause for the effect can be determined by the medical examiner.

-3. Radarscope Photos.
-A tape of traces from a radar screen on which a "blip" of a UFO is appearing is a powerful adjunct to a visual sighting, because it can be studied at leisure instead of during the heat of the moment of the actual sighting.
+A tape of traces from a radar screen on which a blip of a UFO is appearing is a powerful adjunct to a visual sighting, because it can be studied at leisure instead of during the heat of the moment of the actual sighting.

-Since the creation of these classifications, there have been three new additions in regards to Close Encounters:
+Since the creation of these classifications, there have been 3 new additions in regards to Close Encounters:

 And additionally, a Seventh.